-Thirty-nine golfers have claimed the coveted prize since its inception in 1976, and they hail from all corners of the globe, with seven different nationalities winning the last seven editions.
+Forty-one golfers have claimed the coveted prize since its inception in 1976, and they hail from all corners of the globe, with nine different nationalities winning the last nine editions.

-Here we take a closer look at each Champion Golfer, grouped with their compatriots.
+Here we take a closer look at each Champion, grouped with their compatriots.

 The first American winner was Debbie Massey who pipped Marta Figueras-Dotti and Scottish amateur Belle Robertson to victory in 1980 – a title she would successfully defend 12 months later.